larvit/larvitreqparser/README.md

 const App       = require('larvitbase'),
       ReqParser = require('larvitreqparser'),
       reqParser = new ReqParser({
-      	'storage': 'memory' // Default.
+      	'storage': 'memory', // Default.
 Options: 'memory' or a file path, for example '/tmp'.
       	'busboy': {} // Custom options for busboy, see https://github.com/mscdex/busboy for options });